RedisLabs/redislabs-docs/content/rc/how-to/importing-dataset-redis-cloud.md

 ## Import a Dataset from a RDB File

-You can import any standard RDB to your Redis Enterprise Cloud instance.
+You can import any standard RDB to your Redis Cloud Essentials instance.
 Both uncompressed and compressed (with a .gz suffix) RDB files are valid.